-The primary space management objectives are to ensure that:
+1.1 The primary space management objectives are to ensure that:

-- the University’s property, whether owned or leased, is effectively, efficiently and responsibly managed and to ensure space management decisions are made in support of USC’s Strategic Plan.
+(b) the University’s property, whether owned or leased, is effectively, efficiently and responsibly managed and to ensure space management decisions are made in support of USC’s Strategic Plan.

 2. Policy scope and application

-This policy (and associated procedures) applies to all University staff and other persons involved in the conduct of University business on University owned or leased premises
+2.1 This policy (and associated procedures) applies to all University staff and other persons involved in the conduct of University business on University owned or leased premises

 Please refer to the University’s Glossary of Terms for policies and procedures.
-Terms and definitions identified below are specific to these procedures and are critical to its effectiveness:
+Terms and definitions identified below are specific to this policy and are critical to its effectiveness:

 Private office space refers to an enclosed, secure space with capacity for no more than two people or workstations.

 Shared spaces refer to an office of two or more workstations or an open plan space, which accommodates multiple occupants.